Eagle

 Terradise Nature Preserve, in eastern Marion County, offers a shelter house, hiking trails, geocaching, and peaceful reflection near the beautiful Olentangy River.

-Greenspur, north of Prospect, features woods, a small wetland pond, and will contain a picnic shelter.
+Greenspur, north of Prospect, features woods and a small wetland pond.

 Myers Woods, near the Killdeer Plains Wildlife area in northern Marion County, is a wonderful place to take a short stroll in the quiet woods.